Best Practices for Achieving a Sustainable Residential EV Charging Ecosystem

 Step 3: Select a Suitable Location

 Next, RWAs should consider the available space and assess if their community can meet the requirements outlined by the MOHUA guidelines.
-If it doesn’t, RWAs can opt for the below workarounds:
+If it doesn’t, RWAs can opt for the following workarounds:

 Selecting a location for charging points is key to ensuring everyone has equitable access to charge their EVs.
 This will also yield the most profit and ensure all residents are satisfied with the parking arrangements.